Gustave Courbet

 Courbet's paintings of the late 1840s and early 1850s brought him his first recognition.
 They challenged convention by depicting unidealized peasants and workers, often on a grand scale traditionally reserved for paintings of religious or historical subjects.
 Courbet's subsequent paintings were mostly of a less overtly political character: landscapes, seascapes, hunting scenes, nudes, and still lifes.
-Courbet, a socialist, was active in the political developments of France.
-He was imprisoned for six months in 1871 for his involvement with the Paris Commune and lived in exile in Switzerland from 1873 until his death four years later.
+Courbet was imprisoned for six months in 1871 for his involvement with the Paris Commune and lived in exile in Switzerland from 1873 until his death four years later.

 Biography

 Gustave Courbet was born in 1819 to Régis and Sylvie Oudot Courbet in Ornans (department of Doubs).
 Anti-monarchical feelings prevailed in the household.
 (His maternal grandfather fought in the French Revolution.)
 Courbet's sisters, Zoé, Zélie, and Juliette were his first models for drawing and painting.
 After moving to Paris he often returned home to Ornans to hunt, fish, and find inspiration.

 Courbet went to Paris in 1839 and worked at the studio of Steuben and Hesse.
 An independent spirit, he soon left, preferring to develop his own style by studying the paintings of Spanish, Flemish and French masters in the Louvre, and painting copies of their work.